PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 340 LAND USE PLANNING AND ZONING

 Prerequisite: PLN 215.
 Composition and administration of site plan local laws, subdivision regulations, and zoning ordinances and their adoption.
 Practical and legal relationship between current planning and long-term planning.
 New York state legislation, including relevant environmental regulations.
-Offered alternate years.
+Offered spring only.

 PLN 341 HOUSING AND REAL ESTATE

-Prerequisite: PLN 315.
+Prerequisite: PLN 215 or Instructor Permission.
 Housing elements relevant to the professional practice of planning, including the considerations of consumers in selecting communities, neighborhoods and sites; the description, conveyance, and marketable rights associated with real property, forms of home ownership, less conventional housing choices; government policy affecting housing.
 Investigation of local housing stock, both from the perspective of potential purchaser and historic preservationist.
-Offered alte.
+Offered occasionally.

 PLN 350 PLANNING FOR SUSTAINABLE COMMUITIES

 Prerequisites: PLN215.
 Theoretical and methodological examination of the role planning plays in creating sustainable communities.
 Focus on land use and urban design, housing, green buildings, transportation, food systems, and water resources.
 Relevant plans and policies at varying geographic scales.
 Measures of sustainability.
 Offered occasionally.

 PLN 360 ENVIRONMENTAL IMPACT ASSESSMENT

 Prerequisites: Upper-division status and minimum of 9 credit hours in geography, planning, earth science, biology, or related environmental discipline.
 Introduction to the legislation and technical procedures involved with the development of Environmental Impact Statements (EIS) and Environmental Assessments (EA); emphasizes practical experience in conducting an EA and writing an EIS.
 Field trip.
 Offered occasionally.